The Dyckman Farmhouse

 Monday-Wednesday: Groups by Appointment Only; Groups of 10 or more by appointment

 My TripAdvisor Review:

 Don’t miss the self-guided tours of the house.
-You can tour all three floors of the house to see the bedrooms on the second and third floors and the first floor palours and receiving areas.
-The basement area has the ‘winter kitchen’ where all the cooking of the house was done and it was the room that kept the rest of the house warm during the winter months.
+You can tour all three floors of the house to see the bedrooms on the second and third floors and the first-floor parlor and receiving areas.
+The basement area has the ‘winter kitchen’ where all the cooking of the house was done, and it was the room that kept the rest of the house warm during the winter months.

 The house was slightly decorated for the Christmas holidays with garland and ivy and holly to make it look more festive.
 The Dyckman House was built at a time after the Revolution where the excesses of the Victorian era had not taken hold and the Christmas holidays were more subdued and concentrated on going to church and a light luncheon that afternoon.
 The decorations of the home reflect this.

 Don’t miss the gardens in both the spring and summer to see everything in full bloom.
 Even in the winter it is interesting to watch the paths and see what needs to be accomplished for spring planning.

 It is an interesting look into how the Dutch farmers lived and worked.

 History and Description